woocommerce/woocommerce/docs/user-experience/best-practices.md

 post_title: User Experience Best Practices
 ---

-Best-practices in user experience refer to the optimal methods and strategies for developing with WooCommerce.
-These practices focus on improving usability and ensuring the design is effective and efficient for the intended audience.
+These best practices describe optimal methods and strategies for developing with WooCommerce, with a focus on improving usability and ensuring the design is effective and efficient for the intended audience.

 ## Best Practices